kest-cloud/studentapp/README.md

 2. Add Student
 Description: Allows users to add a new student by entering their details.
 Details: On this screen, users can input a student’s name, email, enrollment status, and an optional profile photo.
-The new student will then appear in the local list.
+The new student will then appear on the local list.

 3. Delete Student
 Description: Enables users to delete a student from the list.
-Details: Users can remove a student’s information permanently, and a confirmation prompt will be displayed to prevent accidental deletions.
+Details: Users can permanently remove a student’s information, and a confirmation prompt will be displayed to prevent accidental deletions.

 4. Student List from Endpoint
 Description: Displays an up-to-date list of students fetched from a server.
 Details: This tab calls a local server API endpoint to retrieve a dynamic list of students.
 This feature ensures that users have access to the latest student information, synced with the server.
-Steps on how to start the server locally is below...
+Steps on how to start the server locally are below...

 //////////////////////////////////////////////////////////
 /////////////////////////////////////////////
 /////////////////////////////////////////////

-//Steps to setup local server for mocking the api call.
+//Steps to set up a local server for mocking the API call.
 *For the API mock Calls.*

 Step 1 (Mac Users)
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 So Json_server is not supported anymore as it has been discontinued.
-I had to look for another way to simulate api calls.
-Here is  a step by step proces of how to run the local server to test the mock api calls.
+I had to look for another way to simulate API calls.
+Here is  a step-by-step process of how to run the local server to test the mock API calls.

 Step 2
 brew install node